wmurphyrd/BernieTax/README.md

 * Paid Family Leave Tax
 * Average healthcare premium costs
 * Average healthcare out of pocket costs
-* Obamacare Premium Tax Credits
-* Employer contributions to Social Security and Medicare
-* Employer contributions to healthcare

-(Note: employer contributions are considered part of compensation and added to the income to create an "effective income" for rate calculations)
+(Note: employer contributions are not included in the current version)

 The impact of the following [proposals from Bernie Sanders](https://berniesanders.com/issues/how-bernie-pays-for-his-proposals/) is included: